AmbireTech/adex-protocol/README.md

 AdEx originated in 2017 as a decentralized ad exchange for digital advertising, and subsequently evolved into a full protocol for decentralized digital advertising.

 The AdEx protocol facilitates trading of advertising space/time, as well as the subsequent verification and proof that it actually occured.
 Essentially, it covers all interactions between publishers, advertisers and end users.
+The protocol combines traditional peer-to-peer technology, cryptography and blockchain.

 The rationale for creating the AdEx protocol was to create an open-source, transparent and fraud proof replacement to the entire existing adtech stack, therefore providing a better alternative to the existing situation in adtech.
 For more information on our rationale, see the [business case whitepaper](https://www.adex.network/adex/AdEx-Whitepaper-v.8.pdf).

-The AdEx team also develops an open source dApp built on top of the Ethereum implementation of our protocol, available at https://beta.adex.network ([GitHub Repository](https://github.com/AdExNetwork/adex-dapp))
+The AdEx team also develops an open source dApp built on top of the Ethereum implementation of the protocol, available at https://beta.adex.network ([GitHub Repository](https://github.com/AdExNetwork/adex-dapp))

 The AdEx protocol is designed to be completely invisible to end users, while improving their internet experience (generally encouraging quality ads).